 While there is always some inherent risk with any kind of travel, there are a number of steps that you can take to help you keep healthy and safe.
 Many health and safety precautions whilst abroad are the same as you should take as a stranger in any new town or city, so exercise common sense at all times.

-Often, the things that go wrong for travellers could have been prevented or made less stressful by taking a few simple precautions.
-So it makes sense to spend a little time getting prepared before you travel - you could save yourself a lot of problems later on:
+Often the things that go wrong for travellers could have been prevented or made less stressful by taking a few simple precautions.
+With this in mind, it makes sense to spend a little time getting prepared before you travel - you could save yourself a lot of problems later on if you:

 Moving and living abroad can be a stressful and anxious time.
 It's important to be aware of the impact that cultural and lifestyle differences can have and to look after your mental, as well as your physical, health.

 The following resources may be helpful in preparing for and managing your time abroad.

 Go International provides links and resources for managing your physical and mental health whilst abroad.

 Your local British Embassy, Consulate or High Commission abroad will be able to offer a range of services including issuing replacement passports; assistance if you are the victim of a crime; and liaison with family and friends on your behalf.